-Whether you’re smooching a baby or making out with your spouse, locking lips promotes intimacy and boosts bonding.
-Dawn Maslar, a biology professor and award-winning author sums it up like this: “When we kiss, both men and women produce the hormone oxytocin.
+Whether you’re smooching a baby or passionately kissing your spouse, locking lips promotes intimacy and boosts bonding.
+Dawn Maslar, a biology professor, sums it up like this: “When we kiss, both men and women produce the hormone oxytocin.
 It’s often called the ‘love hormone’ because it causes us (particularly females) to bond.”
-The fact is, we kiss the ones we love, and love the ones we kiss!
+The fact is we kiss the ones we love and love the ones we kiss!

-Frequent sex can enhance everything from heart health to your self-esteem, and there’s no better primer for sex than kissing!
-As Carol Queen, the staff sexologist at Good Vibrations, points out, “Kissing is a powerful type of foreplay... it helps increase the chances that both partners will have a good and pleasurable erotic experience.”
+Frequent sex can enhance everything from heart health to your self-esteem, and there’s no better primer for sex than kissing.
+As Carol Queen, Good Vibrations‘ staff sexologist and founding director of the Center for Sex & Culture, points out, “Kissing is a powerful type of foreplay.
+It helps increase the chances that both partners will have a good and pleasurable erotic experience.”

 Seriously.
 It’s not just that frequent kissers may have stronger marriages (which is great for mental and emotional health), but kissing can actually help you choose the right partner.
 When you kiss someone, your body is subconsciously sharing information about your respective immune systems.
 The technical term is major histocompatibility complex (MHC).
 Biologically, it’s important for partners to bring different immune system genes to the table so that their offspring will have a better opportunity for survival.
 So if kissing your crush immediately douses the flames of love, you might be able to chalk it up to biological incompatibility.

 Kissing releases endorphins, and to quote Elle Woods from Legally Blond, “Endorphins make you happy.”